 Q: Where will I live and eat during the Festival?

-We kindly ask ALL Festival guests (participants and visitors) to refrain from direct contacting the hotels regarding any booking issues.
+We kindly ask ALL Festival guests (active participants, guest artists, faculty and long term – from 3 days on – visitors) to refrain from direct contacting the hotels regarding any booking issues.
 This is sole responsibility of the festival.
-The visitors related to any Festival participant or faculty are requested not to use any of the internet search engines to book the accommodations but to follow the Festival´s clearly outlined “Passive participants” policy.
+The long term visitors related to any Festival participant, faculty/guest artist are requested not to use any of the internet search engines to book the accommodations but to follow the Festival´s clearly outlined “Visitors” policy.
 This policy is not a subject for any deliberation or negotiation.

 Q: Will I have an opportunity to perform?